-For the year ended December 31, 2020, net income was \$68.4 million compared to \$77.6 million for the year endedDecember 31, 2019.
-Higher gross margin due to the accretion of Voortman and the benefit of higher Hostess® branded sales volume was offset by costs incurred to transition Voortman DSD to warehouse distribution.
+For the year ended December 31, 2020, net income was \$108.3 million compared to \$18.7 million for the year endedDecember 31, 2019.
+Excluding the \$39.9 million gain and \$58.8 million loss on remeasurement of warrant liabilities for the years ended December 31, 2020 and 2019, respectively net income increased as a result of higher gross margin due to the accretion of Voortman and the benefit of higher Hostess ® branded sales volume partially offset by costs incurred to transition Voortman DSD to warehouse distribution.
 In 2020, we also lapped the \$7.1 million foreign currency contract remeasurement gain in 2019.